Van de koele meren des doods (film): Plot

 During a passionate night with Ritsaart, Hedwig enjoys sex for the first time and intends to leave Gerard.
 He, filled with jealousy, plans to kill Ritsaart when he comes visiting, but their confrontation is interrupted when they note water running down the walls of the house: they run upstairs to find Hedwig in the bathroom with a slashed wrist.
 Gerard sees how Ritsaart turns out to be Hedwig's saving angel and lets his wife go.

-She moves with Ritsaart to Cobham, Kent, and impresses English society, and gives birth to a daughter, but the child dies after a few days.
+Hedwig goes on tour with Ritsaart in England and pretends to be his wife.
+This is a success at first but they are shut out of society when she confesses to be his mistress.
+They move to Cobham, Kent as they await the birth of their first child.
+Shortly before birth Ritsaart is called away for his first musical engagement in months.
+Hedwig goes through a difficult birth and delivers a girl she names Charlotte.
+The physician who aids her in the delivery is pessimistic about the baby's health and tells the maid he only gives the newborn a couple of days to live.

-Hedwig doesn't know how to separate reality and fantasy and impulsively goes to Calais, where she is fooled into going with a man whom she thinks is her husband but turns out to be a thief.
-On the train to Paris, he steals her bag, which she thinks contains her daughter.
-She ends up in an isolation cell of a psychiatric institution.
+Hedwig experiences a postpartum psychosis in which she stuffs baby Charlotte and her jewels in a bag and sets off, intending to go back to Holland.
+At Calais she clings to a man she believes to be Gerard.
+This man takes advantage of her delusion by taking her fancy clothes and money off of her but is unsuccessful in taking the bag she holds tight.
+He uses some of her money to put her on a train to Paris and gets off it with her bag as it departs.
+In Paris she ends up in an isolation cell of a psychiatric institution.
 After she is released she becomes addicted to morphine and prostitutes herself.

 Hedwig faints from hunger on the street and is taken to a hospital.
 She gets help from the French convent sister Paula, who helps her overcome her addiction.
 When she is healthy again she returns to the Netherlands.
-She decides to visit Joop and runs into Ritsaart, telling him that she will always love him but doesn't want to see him again.
-She spends her last years with a farmer's family.
+She decides to visit Joop, who is impressed with her growth.
+There she runs into Ritsaart and tells him that she will always love him but doesn't want to see him again.
+Hedwig spends her final years with a humble farming family.